 The Jakarta-based photographer Ed Wray profiles a cruel practice that has since been banned by the Indonesian government.

-In anticipation of the Muslim fasting month of Ramadan, Indonesian children and men await the sighting of the new moon from the rooftop of the Al-Hidayah Basmol mosque in Jakarta on July 8, 2013 .
+In anticipation of the Muslim fasting month of Ramadan, Indonesian boys and men await the sighting of the new moon in Jakarta.
+(Romeo Gacad/AFP/Getty Images)

-A wage increase in Jakarta this week doesn't go far enough in settling labor disputes that are roiling the country's manufacturing sector, says Associate Fellow Michael Buehler.
+Why a wage increase in Jakarta this week doesn't go far enough in settling labor disputes roiling the country's manufacturing sector.

 The ice cream mooncake has turned tradition on its head.
 Does it still carry symoblic meaning for the mid-autumn festival?
 Like so many objects before it, the mooncake is writing its own biography.